This-is-Luke/capstone_fullstackMERN_ShoppingList/README.md

 ## Installation

 Downlaod the repo and run `npm install` from the root directory.

-Then run `npm start` to start the app.
+Then run `npm start` to start the app from the root directory.

 to setup the env file, create a file called `.env` in the root directory and add the following: